wuddz-devs/wdzrdp/README.md

  - Check If Credential(s) Are valid (e.g "server:port@domain\\username;password")
  - Scan Using "user;password" | "user;ntlm_hash" combo(s) (e.g "admin;admin123", "dev;ab2d4912fc7132fb7165d79cffbc5db5")
  - Password Generator (e.g all perms, all upper & lower, all no repeat chars)
- - Grab Network Cidr Lists For All Datacenters Or Countries(2 letter cc) (e.g all | amazon, us)
+ - Save Network Cidr Lists For All Or Specified Datacenter Or Country (2 letter international country code)
  - 5x Or More Faster Than Anything I've Seen Out Here
  - No Viruses, Can Be Run Using Guest Or Admin Account On Any Windows OS.
  - Encrypt/Decrypt Hits With A Password (Can Only Be Decrypted With This Program).